i502Club/i502Club.Ccrs/i502Club.Ccrs/readme.md

 To get started you must make a reference to the library from your project by adding this repository's github packages nuget feed as a source to your solution or cloning the repo and compiling your own version.

+To access the package add https://nuget.pkg.github.com/i502Club/index.json as a NuGet package source to Visual Studio or any other development tool.

 ![Nuget Feed Source Settings](images/screenshot_nuget_settings.png)